herrcristi/small-cpp-utils/README.md

 ### event

-Event is based on mutex and condition_variable
+Event is based on recursive_mutex and condition_variable_any

 ##### !!Important!!
-An automatic event stay set until it is consumed, a manual event stay set until is reseted
+An automatic event is set until it is consumed, a manual event is set until is manually reseted

 The main functions are